 Does IE mode affect VPN connections?

 IE mode itself runs inside Edge, but access to intranet sites often requires a VPN.
 You’ll typically route IE mode traffic through your VPN when users are remote, depending on your network design and tunneling policies.
-Hoxx extension chrome VPN extension for Chrome: comprehensive guide to setup privacy streaming and alternatives in 2025

 Is IE mode secure?

 IE mode is as secure as your overall Edge and Windows security, plus the security of the intranet site itself.
 It’s designed to minimize the need for separate legacy browsers, reducing attack surfaces while preserving compatibility.
+China vpn laws 2026

 Which Edge versions support IE mode?